 Sponsored by the National Museum of Natural History and MSU Undergraduate Scholars

-- Field Component (August 3 – August 15): The two week field experience will include a one day rafting trip on the Middle Fork of the Flathead River to examine the geology of the Formation and a full day hike to a glacier in Glacier National Park to study glacial-melt-adapted insects.
+- Field Component (July 31 – August 14): The two week field experience will consist of daily hikes to fossiliferous sites along the Middle Fork of the Flathead River.
+Other activities may include a one day rafting trip on the Middle Fork of the Flathead River to examine the geology of the Formation and/or a full day hike to a glacier in Glacier National Park to study glacial-melt-adapted insects.
 Funding: field expenses + $1,000.00 stipend.

-- Laboratory Component (Spring Break 2016): Students will receive funding to travel to Washington DC during spring break to do laboratory work on the specimens collected during the field excursion.
-Funding: travel expenses.
+- Laboratory Component (Spring Break 2017): Students will receive funding to travel to Washington DC during spring break to do laboratory work on the specimens collected during the field excursion.
+Funding: up to $1,500 for travel expenses.